hatchan/knowledge/kubectl.md

 ## kubectl top

-Insights into the resources usage for a node or a pod.
+Insights into the resource consumptions for a node or a pod.

 ```
 # get resource consumption for all nodes